Top Music for Ballroom Dancing List Ideas

 Remember that the tune should not be exceedingly fast but capable of following the distinctive step pattern.

-Now first, I like to share with you the international style foxtrot.
+Now, first, I would like to share with you the international style foxtrot.

 9. International Style Foxtrot